Ireland's housing crisis: what the 2026 rental reforms change

 This is not a temporary spike.
-It is the result of years of undersupply, policy inaction, and a market that now works against the people it is supposed to serve.
+It is the result of more than a decade of undersupply, with demand consistently outrunning the homes available.

 In March 2026, the government responded with the most significant rental reform in a generation.
 Whether it will be enough depends on what you mean by "enough."